OSHIL-GARG/OSHIL-GARG/README.md

 ## 👨‍💻 About Me

-- 🎓 CS Student | Developer | Tech Enthusiast
+- 🎓 B.Tech in Cyber Security | 📍Gurugram University
 - 💻 Skilled in **Python**, **Java**, **Flutter**, **Dart**, and **R**
 - 🔭 Currently working on data-driven and mobile development projects
 - 📈 Interested in analytics, system design, and creative UIs